Sheshiyer/heyzack-launchboom-wiki-v0.2/data-sources/02_Campaign_Core/launch_campaign_idea_drafts/idea_oldvsnew.md

 Format: Slide-based 30-60s videos using product images & stock visuals

-**Slide 1: "Still hiding keys under the mat?"**
+**Slide 1: "Who's at the door?"**

-* **Visual:** A close-up shot of a key being pulled out from under a doormat or a fake rock.
-Then, a suspicious pair of eyes or hands reaching for it, implying a security risk.
+* **Visual:** A person inside their home hearing the doorbell ring, looking uncertain and approaching the door cautiously.
+Through the peephole view, they can only see a shadowy figure.

-**Slide 2: "One mistake.
-Zero security."**
+**Slide 2: "HeyZack shows you everything, instantly."**

-* **Visual:** An Airbnb guest or a family member looking distressed, trying to open a locked door after forgetting or losing their key.
-The owner looks stressed, receiving a frantic call or message.
+* **Visual:** The same person from Slide 1, but now confidently checking their phone.
+The HeyZack app displays a crystal-clear 2K video feed showing exactly who's at the door - a delivery person with a package.

-**Slide 3: "Heyzack Smart Lock = no keys, no problems."**
+**Slide 3: "HeyZack Video Door Bell = see, speak, secure."**

-* **Visual:** The sleek Heyzack Smart Lock (product image) installed on a door.
-Someone effortlessly unlocks it using their phone (app interface visible) or by placing their finger on the fingerprint scanner, showing instant access.
+* **Visual:** The sleek HeyZack Video Door Bell (product image) installed beside a front door.
+Split screen showing the visitor outside and the homeowner inside having a two-way conversation through the app.

-**Slide 4: "Control who enters.
-When.
-How."**
+**Slide 4: "Never miss a delivery again."**

-* **Visual:** The Heyzack app interface displaying a guest pass being created with a specific time limit (e.g., "Guest Access: June 23, 2025, 3 PM - 5 PM").
-Then, a notification showing successful entry/exit.
+* **Visual:** The HeyZack app showing motion alerts and recorded clips: "Package delivered at 2:15 PM," "Visitor at 4:22 PM," with thumbnail previews, giving complete visibility of all door activity.

-**Slide 5: "Because your door deserves an upgrade."**
+**Slide 5: "Your front door, smarter and safer."**

-* **Visual:** A modern, secure-looking front door with the Heyzack Smart Lock prominently displayed, giving a sense of advanced security and peace of mind.
+* **Visual:** A modern front entrance with the HeyZack Video Door Bell prominently displayed, showing night vision capability and weather resistance, giving a sense of 24/7 security and convenience.
-* **CTA:** "visit @Heyzack.ai — keyless is fearless."
+* **CTA:** "visit @Heyzack.ai — see who's there, everywhere."